Earthquakes in Ohio? It is more likely than you think - ExBulletin

 Earthquakes in Ohio?
 It is more likely than you think

-At the end of last month, a simple earthquake in Nabila County southeast Ohio shook.
+Sensinati (Ohio's news room) – At the end of last month, a simple earthquake in Nobel County in southeast Ohio.

 After a few days, the population was another.
 Then another.